Matatika/matatika-docs/content/meltano.md

 ## Overview

-How to get a UI, schedule and basic visulisation for your Meltano project using the Matatika plugin.
+How to get a UI, orchestrator and basic visulisation for your Meltano project using the Matatika plugin.

 ---